 What is an excellent credit score?

 Generally, credit scores above 800 are considered excellent.
-But what counts as excellent can vary—in part because people can have multiple credit scores.
-And also because decisions about loan approvals and terms are ultimately up to individual lenders.
+But people can have multiple credit scores, and lending decisions are ultimately up to individual lenders.
 So what one lender considers excellent may not be the same as another.

-But in general, the better your credit score, the better your chances of being approved to do things like borrow money or get a credit card.
-But how do you get excellent credit scores?
+But generally, the higher your credit score the better.
+So how do you get excellent credit scores?
 And how can you find out where your credit scores stand?

 • Excellent credit scores are usually 800 or above on a scale of 300-850.